FerrazArthur/Containerized-FRP-Client/README.md

-# TESTING SETUP FOR FRPSERVER AS UPSTREAM FROM NGINX
+# TESTING SETUP FOR FRP SERVER AS UPSTREAM FROM NGINX

 [![en](https://img.shields.io/badge/lang-en-red)](README.md) [![pt-br](https://img.shields.io/badge/lang-pt--br-green)](README.pt-br.md)

-This provides a full featured setup for testing frp's server and client.
-It's intended to provide the user to access frps proxies via https while the nginx handles the certifications.
+This provides a full featured (except for LDAP authentication) setup for testing the application for easier [frp](https://github.com/fatedier/frp) + nginx + docker configuration.

-It comes packed with:
+It includes:

-- (dnsmasq) A service for setting up a basic local DNS server in `127.0.0.1` that redirects to traefik service;
+- (dnsmasq) A service for setting up a pseudo-TLD (pseudo-Top-Level-Domain) in `127.0.0.1` that redirects to traefik service;
-- (traefik) A high level local DNS provider for resolving domain host to docker services with easy configuration with the usage of labels;
+- (traefik) A tool used for setting up local hostnames for docker services via labels;
-- (nginx-server) A nginx service for redirecting requests and provide autentification;
+- (nginx-server) A nginx service for redirecting requests and provide TLS autentification;
-- (cert-script) A service with a script for generating self-signed TLS certification;
+- (cert-script) A service with a custom script to generate self-signed TLS certification;
-- (frp-server) A service with frp-server;
+- (frp-server) A service with a frp server;
-- (frp-client) A service with frp-client;
+- (frp-client) Contains the application for configure and start the frp client;
 - (wagi-server) A service with a "localhost" application for testing.

-## ARCHITECTURE
+## ARCHITECTURE OVERVIEW

-- The dnsmarq is listening in port 53, and the system resolv must be prioritizing `127.0.0.1`.
-It redirect it's requests for traefik service;
+- The dnsmarq is listening in port 53, and the system resolve must be prioritizing `127.0.0.1`.
+It'll redirect it's requests for traefik service;
-- The traefik inspects the docker compose network it's on for the labels of the other servers.
-It'll ignore most(because of ignore labels) and create a custom domain as my-app.test for nginx;
+- The traefik inspects the docker compose context for the labels of the other servers.
+It'll create a custom domain as my-app.test for nginx;
 - The cert-script executes for generating the self signed certifications then stops;
-- The frp-server execute;
+- The frp-server execute and listen for requests;
-- With frp-server running and the certificates, nginx will listen for https requests on port 443 and redirect them as http to frp server;
+- Nginx will listen for https requests on port 443 and redirect them as http to frp server;
-- The frp-client needs frp-server for communication and receive it's proxied requests;
+- The frp-client receives frp-server proxied requests;
-- The wagi-server doest have or is a dependecy and provides a simple web response.
+- The wagi-server doest have or is a dependecy and provides a simple web response, acessible via frp-client.

-### FRP-CLIENT configuration
+### FRP client configuration

 [README](README_FRPC.md)